 You’ll have to pay an annual fee of around £50 to join, but once you do you’ll be able to access cars all over your city and book a car by the hour.
 The club cars include breakdown cover and insurance, and you’re also entitled to free fuel (around 50 miles worth).

-Alternatively, you can try easyCarclub, which is like Airbnb for cars, and lets you borrow someone’s car – or lend yours out when you’re not using it.
+Alternatively, look for a local car share rental club.
+These let you borrow someone’s car – or lend yours out when you’re not using it.
 You’ll need to be at least 21 to borrow a car, and have a full driving licence with no more than six points.
-The club is free to join, and will cover you for accidents and breakdowns during your hire period.

-If you’re just looking for a lift, carshare.com lists car sharing pools that are available all around the country.
+If you’re just looking for a lift, Liftshare lists car sharing pools that are available all around the country.
 Just click on a location near you and see who else is travelling your way.
 All you have to do is register your details and specify where and when you want to travel.
-Check out other car sharing websites too – including Nationalcarshare and Liftshare which are free to join.
-Just remember you have to be comfortable riding with strangers.

 Compare prices and find out more with our article on alternatives to owning a car.